KSXGitHub/war3maps/Capturing/1x/README.md

 Unlike traditional melee maps where players use workers to build structures, in Capturing, players will instead capture them by attacking.

+I also made some overpowered features because I thought it was cool.

 ## Defeat Condition

 * Player is defeated when all their Town Halls are destroyed.